pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 ### Picking a random place to appear

-We want to pick a random `x` number and a random `y` number which will say where the apple should reappear.
+We want to pick a random `x` number and a random `y` number to say where the apple should reappear.
 We will store these values in *variables*.
 These work very much like Scratch variables.
 In Python, you don't need to explicitly 'make a variable' — you just set a variable to something and it is created for you.